01 of 10

 Make Loops and Trailing Yarn

-Use your extruder to make enough ropes to make the loops of "yarn" that go over your knitting needles and a long piece to trail off the needles.Continue to 9 of 10 below.
+Use your extruder to make enough ropes to make the loops of "yarn" that go over your knitting needles and a long piece of trailing off the needles.Continue to 9 of 10 below.

 09 of 10